SuperIlu/DOStodon/README.md

 DOStodon is implemented in Javascript and relies on a yet unreleased version of [DOjS](https://github.com/SuperIlu/DOjS) to run.

+Help on this project is very much appreciated, contact me on [Mastodon](https://mastodon.social/@dec_hl) or in the [DOjS Discord](https://discord.gg/J7MUTap9fM) if you want to help or have questions...

 # Quick start
 - **You need a VM, real HW or DOSBox-staging with a network card and a matching packet driver to use it.**
 - **A Pentium 133 or faster with at least 32MiB of RAM is recommended.**